mariyam184184khan-web/azureml-end-to-end-project/README.md

 - **Compute Type:** Azure ML Compute Cluster

 An Azure ML compute cluster was created and configured to support scalable execution of:
 - Automated Machine Learning experiments
-- Designer training and inference pipelines
+- Designer-based training and inference pipelines

-The cluster enables efficient parallel processing and optimized resource utilization for machine learning workloads.
+The compute cluster enables efficient resource utilization and parallel execution of machine learning workloads.

 ---